mmorales45/deliveryHelper/README.md

         - `rosnode kill /robot_ref_publisher`
         - `rosnode kill /ref_base_to_world`
         - `rosnode kill /base_to_world`
-9. `cd ~/sawback_ws`
-10. `source ~test_dir/Deliveryhelper/devel/setup.bash`
+9. `source ~test_dir/Deliveryhelper/devel/setup.bash`
+    - Source the package directory.
-11. `rosrun intera_interface enable_robot.py -e`
+10. `rosrun intera_interface enable_robot.py -e`

-    -Enable the robot arm to be used.
+    - Enable the robot arm to be used.
+    - Will need to run again if the E-STOP is pushed.
-12. `roslaunch deliveryhelper launch_all.launch`
+11. `roslaunch deliveryhelper launch_all.launch`
-    - Launches all the neccessary launch files
+    - Launches all the necessary launch files and nodes such as the helper, or navigation node, and the manipulation node.

 On the laptop, opens RVIZ
 1. `con_saywer`
 2. `cd ridge_ws`
 3. `roslaunch nuridgeback_robot visualization.launch viz_lab:=true`
+    - Launch the RVIZ configuration to see the arm and mobile base.

+To see the camera view of what the robot is seeing on your laptop.
+1. `source DeliveryHelper/devel/setup.bash`
+2. `rosrun deliveryhelper perception.py`

 To send a package or node to the Ridgeback, use below as an example.